IowaScaledEngineering/ise-docs/docs/Tips and Tricks/Modeler's Toolkit/solder.md

 [![The Geeboon TC22](img-tools/tools-solder-tc22.jpg){ align=right width=300 }](img-tools/tools-solder-tc22.jpg)

 If you get into the $100 range, I would look at the Geeboon TC22.
-While looking a budget-friendly cartridge-based soldering iron for recommendations, this one just kept coming up in online reviews.
+While looking for a budget-friendly cartridge-based soldering iron for recommendations, this one just kept coming up in online reviews.
 It's a base, handpiece, and stand that use standard JBC-style cartridges.
 (JBC makes high end production soldering stations.)
 So I ordered one off Amazon with a T245/C245 handpiece for $93.

 All I can say is that I'm seriously impressed so far.
 It heats incredibly quickly - not quite Metcal fast.
 It senses when the iron is in the stand and puts it into sleep, where it allows the iron to cool in order to prolong the tip life.
 After ten minutes of being in the stand, it will also shut the iron off completely so it doesn't remain hot if you go off and leave the power on.
 All of those times and temperatures are programmable.